Pan seared boneless, center cut pork chops topped with a fresh pear and pomegranate salsa is a quick and tasty weeknight meal your family will love.

 Two days, that’s all it took and they started to soften so I had to make something with them quick or they would be trash.
 I had recently seen a recipe for a pear compote in a magazine and decided to cut them up, mix them with some rosemary and a lone pomegranate that had yet to be eaten and voila!

-This salsa was EXCELLENT on the seared pork chops.
-They were light, refreshing and not overly sweet.
+These pork chops were light, refreshing and not overly sweet.
 And the little crunch of the pomegranate seeds gave the meal a nice texture as well.
 This Pear & Pomegranate Salsa would also pair nicely over grilled chicken or fish too! ~Enjoy!

 For the Pork Chops